-It was during a discussion for a planned exhibition of his personal photographs that artist David Hockney hit upon a new way of making pictures.
-Alain Sayag, of the Pompidou Center in Paris, had visited Hockney at his LA home, and was looking through the 100-odd photo albums, when Hockney realized the photographs had “cheated,” as they had not captured a true sense of the events they depicted.
+During discussions for an exhibition of his personal photographs, David Hockney hit upon a new way of making pictures.
+Alain Sayag, of the Pompidou Center in Paris, had visited Hockney at his LA home in the 1970s and was looking through the 100-odd photo albums, when Hockney realized the photographs had “cheated,” as they had not captured a true sense of the events they depicted.

 “I had become very, very aware of this frozen moment that was very unreal to me.
 The photographs didn’t really have life in the way a drawing or painting did, and I realized it couldn’t because of what it is.